The Vodou Physicist - Cover

 Tamara chuckled.
 “It doesn’t really work like that, so that’s not a good test.
 Artificial lies—ones told deliberately—don’t produce the physiological changes that an actual lie does.
 By the same token, you can’t really tell someone’s lying over the phone or video using that sense.
 The empathic lie-detecting sense works just like sensing a person’s other emotions.
 Think of how a lie-detector device works; that device measures the body’s physiological changes triggered by the limbic system but needs a trained person to interpret all the device’s data together.

 “Some people can detect lies from body language—they notice the mouth may tighten, the eye pupils contract, the eye blinking becomes more deliberate.
-The body shows the stress too with shallow breathing, raised shoulders, and even some hand and arm movements.
+The body shows the stress too with shallow breathing, raised shoulders, and even certain hand and arm movements.
 All those body changes are responses to stress and your new sense detects them and interprets them as showing stress, therefore, a lie.”

 “What’d I say?”
 Tamara asked, confused.